PROGRAM

 Selection decision: May 15, 2026

-Tuition Fees:
+Tuition Fees: 150.000 ISK

+A few scholarship and work-study opportunities are available, and will be given out based on application assessment.
 Icelandic residents have access to lower tuition rates due to government grants aimed for Icelandic students.